 Formerly known as the Federal Reformatory for Women, FPC Alderson was the first federal prison exclusively for women.
 At the time, the facility served as a model for prison reform.
 The institution is styled after a boarding school and offers an education with no armed guards.
 It originally consisted of cottages built in a horseshoe pattern.

-The facility does not have razor wire or barbed wire on the fence surrounding the camp.
+The facility does not have razor wire or barbed wire on the camp’s fence.
 Inmates have designated schedules, and each must work if medically able.
 Most of the inmates at FPC Alderson are non-violent or white-collar crimes.
 News media members nicknamed the prison “Camp Cupcake” when Martha Stewart served her time there.

 Disabled, active duty, and veteran military service members receive these dogs.
-Adolescents with physiological, developmental, and other challenges also benefit from this program.
+This program also benefits adolescents with physiological, developmental, and other challenges.
 This program works as a re-entry program for female inmates.

 Notable Camp Cupcake Inmates